As usual, my friends, Rushlin Boy, your guiding light, operating with half my brain tied behind my back.

 Anyway, that's out of the way.

-I mentioned the conclusion of the previous hour that Hillary Clinton has been caught on an undercover video arguing with activists from Black Lives Matter who were comparing her and her husband to plantation owners.
+I mentioned the conclusion the previous hour that Hillary Clinton has been caught on an undercover video arguing with activists from Black Lives Matter who were comparing her and her husband to plantation owners.

-They are not showing you the part where the activists lecture Mrs. Clinton and blame her for the black incarceration problem in America and compares her to a plantation owner we have three bites.
+They are not showing you the part where the activists lecture Mrs. Clinton and blame her for the black incarceration problem in America and compares her to a plantation.

-Hillary Clinton meeting with black lives matter activists, and during the meeting, an activist says this about African American incarceration and the 1994 crime bill, which of course was her husband's.
+And during the meeting, an activist says this about African American incarceration and the 1994 crime bill, which of course was her husband's.

 We're in a meeting about drugs, right?

-Okay, so the black lives matter activists decided to give Bernie Sanders a break, and they headed on over to a Hillary event, at which time they said, you know what?
+Okay, so the Black Lives Matter activists decided to give Bernie Sanders a break and they headed on over to a Hillary event, at which time they said, you know what?

-Anti-blackness is the America is America's first drug, right?
+Anti-blackness is America's first drug, right?

 America's first drug is free black labor.